Hyder, Alaska: Education

 Southeast Island School District operates the Hyder School.

 Children who live in Hyder have attended the Bear Valley School in Stewart, but Hyder has school when the community meets the Alaska minimum of 10 children for the state to provide a teacher.

+Trivia

+At the border crossing to Stewart, there is a humorous imitation of a sign at the historic Berlin border crossing Checkpoint Charlie with the inscription "You are leaving the American Sector" in English, French, and German, as well as a sign reading "Eastern Sektor".
+The sign was erected in 2015 as a protest after the Canadian administration announced plans to close the border control at night.

+Hyder uses the area codes of Stewart, British Columbia, which are 236, 250, 672, and 778.